idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial01_app_development/step01_moose_app.md

 git push -u origin master
 ```

 The terminal will prompt for GitHub account credentials before uploading the new repository.
-Once the data has been uploaded, a copy of the application will be found at `github.com/YourGitHubUserName/YourAppName`
+Once the data has been uploaded it can be viewed at `github.com/YourGitHubUserName/babbler`.

 ### Interacting with Git Using a Secure Shell (SSH) id=ssh